Last update: 11/10/23

 The Department of Statistics offers an exciting and recently revamped PhD program that involves students in cutting-edge interdisciplinary research in a wide variety of fields.
 Statistics has become a core component of research in the biological, physical, and social sciences, as well as in traditional computer science domains such as artificial intelligence and machine learning.
 The massive increase in the data acquired, through scientific measurement on one hand and through web-based collection on the other, makes the development of statistical analysis and prediction methodologies more relevant than ever.

 Our graduate program prepares students to address these issues through rigorous training in scientific computation, and in the theory, methodology, and applications of statistics.
-The course work includes four core sequences (of which students are required to take three, usually during their first year):
+The course work includes four core sequences:

 - Probability (STAT 30400, 38100, 38300)

 - Mathematical statistics (STAT 30400, 30100, 30210)